 Heart US State Map Quilt

-Learn how to make a US state map quilt with states sewn in the shape of a heart.
-Cut the US state patchwork pieces with the Cricut Maker for an easy, fast quilt!
+Make a US state map quilt with the states in the shape of a heart.
+Cut the state patchwork pieces with cutting machine for easy patches!

 Map quilts are so beautiful and interesting, and I really appreciate the work that goes into one.
 I wanted to make one to decorate in my home, but I needed it to be really easy since I’m only a beginner quilter.